dansmyers/Simulation/Sprint-5-Discrete_Event_Simulation/Deliverables/README.md

 # Simulating Disney's FastPass+ System

+# Honor Code and Collaboration Statement
+"On my honor I have not given nor recieved or witnessed any unauthorized assistance on this work".

+I have worked on this project with Jacob, Maria, Mariah, and Hiroki.

 ## Description

 In this project, you'll use the *discrete-event simuation* strategy to model a version of Disney's FastPass+ system.